colejarczyk/doc/api/campaign.rst

 Get available campaigns for a customer (seller)
 -----------------------------------------------

-To check which campaigns are available for a specific customer you need to call the ``/api/seller/customer/<customer>/campaign/available`` endpoint with the ``GET`` method.
+To check which campaigns are available for a specific customer, you need to call the ``/api/seller/customer/<customer>/campaign/available`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^